dalalsunil1986/creating-an-awesome-form-using-react-best-practices/README.md

     5. Moving common styles to styles.css __text_input
     5. Importing TextInput in EmailInput and using it
     6. Changing onChange to props.changeHandler and adding it to PropTypes
-    7. repeating these steps for PasswordInput
+    7. Repeating these steps for PasswordInput
-10.
+10. Creating the SubmitButton component